Eashwar-Subramanian/Eashwar-Subramanian/README.md

 👋 About Me: Eashwar Subramanian

 Hi, I’m Eashwar — a Master of Data Science student at RMIT University with a passion for transforming messy data into meaningful insights that support better decisions for businesses and communities across Australia.
-Currently, I’m engaged in doing an internship as part of my course, and I will be joining a new internship at Cultural Infusion starting in November, further expanding my hands-on experience in data science.
+Currently, I’m engaged in doing an internship as part of my course, and I will be joining a new internship at starting in November, further expanding my hands-on experience in data science.

 ---